chrispaterson/IAB-TCF-2.0-Specs/tcstring.md

    </td>
    <td>6 bits
    </td>
-   <td>Version of policy used within GVL
+   <td>Version of policy used within <a href="#the-global-vendor-list">GVL</a>
    </td>
-   <td>From the corresponding field in the GVL that was used for obtaining consent.
+   <td>From the corresponding field in the <a href="#the-global-vendor-list">GVL</a> that was used for obtaining consent.
 A new policy version invalidates existing strings and requires CMPs to re-establish transparency and consent from users.
    </td>
   </tr>
   <tr>